pleira/SGP4Extensions/doc/proposal.md

-## Implementation of the SGP4 algorithm following a functional paradigm
+## SGP4 algorithm implementation using Lara's non singular variable set in a functional paradigm

-The SGP4 algorithm is widely used to propagate orbits of objects around the earth like space debris.
-There are many implementations of the algorithm in many languages.
-This work presents new implementations of the SGP4 algorithm in Scala following a more functional architecture in contrast to the imperative/object oriented solutions used in previous implementations.
-These implementations have different characteristics regarding speed, architecture, applicability and readability.
-Besides the classical implementation adapted from Vallado's code, there is an alternative implementation using algorithms developed by Lara.
-Finally, applicability of this functional solution in massive data processing like prediction of orbital collision events and in academic fields is discussed.
+The SGP4 (Simplified General Perturbations 4) algorithm is a widely used orbital propagator.
+Current implementations are based on Brouwer's gravity solution using Lyddane's variable set.
+Lara has recently proposed an alternative nonsingular variable set for the calculation of the periodic terms in SGP4.
+This work presents new implementations of the SGP4 algorithm in Scala, one using Lara's new variable set and another one derived from the well-known Vallado's implementation as presented in his Spacetrack Revision #3 report.
+Scala is a hybrid functional/object oriented programming language running in the Java Virtual Machine that allows for functional features in the implementations.
+Validation of Lara's calculation for different orbits is performed using Vallado's results as reference.
+Finally, applicability for massive data processing tasks like prediction of orbital collision events and performance are discussed.

 ### Rationale